evmos/ethermint/docs/basics/gas.md

 types other than the ones defined by the `evm` module.
 EVM module transactions cannot have `0` fees as gas is required inherently by the EVM.
 This check is done by the EVM transactions stateless validation (i.e `ValidateBasic`) function as well as on the custom `AnteHandler` defined by Ethermint.

+## Gas estimation

+Ethereum provides an rpc endpoint `eth_estimateGas` to help users setting up a correct gas limit in their transactions.
+In Ethermint, a query request is made to the EVM module and the optimal gas limit is evaluated using a binary search on `applyTransaction` to the EVM using a cache context.

 ## Next {hide}